This post has affiliate links to products I use and love. If you buy something I can make a small commission, so thanks in advance. 🙂

 - A container of your choosing.
 I selected small glass jars with lids.

 - An assortment of treasures to put into the jar.
-I used bottle brush trees, woodland animals, sticks and fake snow.
+Items like bottle brush trees, woodland animals, sticks and fake snow are a great starting place.

 - A spoon, and I found that a long handled tea spoon is best.